Germany sends Alexei Navalny transcripts to Moscow in poisoning probe | DW | 16.01.2021

-Berlin called for a thorough probe in Russia into the activist's poisoning.
-A German Justice Department spokesman said Moscow has the clothing, blood and tissue samples necessary to carry out an investigation.
+Germany's government called for a thorough probe in Russia into the activist's poisoning.
+A Justice Ministry spokesman said the Kremlin had the clothing, blood and tissue samples necessary to carry out an investigation.

-Germany handed transcripts of interviews with Alexei Navalny to Russia, as part of Moscow's probe into the poisoning of the activist, a German Justice Ministry spokesman said on Saturday.
+Germany's government handed transcripts of interviews with Alexei Navalny to Russia, as part of the Kremlin's probe into the poisoning of the activist, a Justice Ministry spokesman said on Saturday.

-Berlin also demanded a thorough probe into Navalny's poisoning and made the interrogation protocols available to the Russian side.
-Russia now had all the information needed to carry out a criminal investigation into the poisoning in August last year, including blood, clothing and tissue samples, the spokesman said.
+The ministry has demanded a thorough probe into Navalny's poisoning and made the interrogation protocols available to Russia's government.
+The Kremlin now has all the information needed to carry out a criminal investigation into the poisoning in August — including blood, clothing and tissue samples — the spokesman said.

 "The German government assumes that the Russian government will now immediately take all necessary steps to clarify the crime against Mr. Navalny," he said.

-The Russian side had made previous requests for legal assistance, but Germany delayed the response, referring to Navalny's poor state of health, which kept him from being questioned.
-In August, the activist was the victim of a poison attack and was subsequently brought to Germany for treatment.
+The Kremlin had made previous requests for legal assistance, but Germany's government delayed the response, referring to Navalny's poor state of health, which kept him from being questioned.
+The activist was brought to Germany for treatment after the poisoning attack.

 The Russian government has denied any involvement in the attack, claiming that Russian agents would have successfully killed him if they wanted him dead.